Europa_Valencia_hoofdafbeelding

 Visit the Ciudad de las Artes y Ciencias

-When you're looking for photos of Valencia, you'll likely come across the impressive sculptures of the City of Arts and Sciences (Ciudad de las Artes y Ciencias).
-These six modern white buildings each have a distinct function, and together they form an architectural masterpiece.
-Here are the most famous buildings:
+When you're looking for photos of Valencia, you'll likely come across the impressive images of the City of Arts and Sciences (Ciudad de las Artes y Ciencias).
+These six modern buildings, designed by Santiago Calatrava, stand out with their white, organic shapes and each has a distinct function.

 • L'Oceanogràfic: The largest aquarium in Europe, with a dolphinarium and numerous marine life exhibits.